Mortgage vs Rent in 2026 β When to Buy (With the Math)

 - Homeowners insurance. $1,500-$4,000/year.
 Rapidly higher in Florida, California, Gulf Coast.

 - PMI if under 20% down: 0.3-1.5% of the loan annually until you cross 20% equity.
+See our breakdown of mortgage down payment strategy in 2026 for how to size yours.

 - HOA / condo fees. $200-$800/month in many markets, climbing 5-10% per year.

 Together these costs typically add 30-45% to the principal-and-interest payment.
 The all-in cost of a $2,520 P&I payment is realistically $3,300-$3,800/month.
+If you're considering paying for a lower rate up front, our piece on whether mortgage points are worth buying down the rate covers the breakeven math for that decision too.

 Costs of Renting That Buyers Don't Pay